-Ana Sophia is a Senior Associate within the Rocky Mountain Institute’s (RMI) Building Electrification team where she works with cities and states to eliminate the use of fossil fuels in buildings.
+Ana Sophia is a Senior Associate within the Rocky Mountain Institute’s (RMI) Carbon-Free Building team where she works with cities and states to eliminate the use of fossil fuels in buildings.

 Previously at RMI, Ana Sophia worked on the Islands Energy Program to reduce the dependence on costly fossil fuels in Caribbean islands.
 As a part of this program, she completed integrated resource plans in partnership with small governments and their utilities.
 Ana Sophia also supported RMI’s work in Puerto Rico, helping to develop a variety of programs that promote resilience for Puerto Rico’s energy infrastructure including managing RMI’s Puerto Rico Renewable Microgrid Schools project — installing microgrids in 10 schools to improve electricity stability and ensure uninterrupted access to education for thousands of school-aged children in Puerto Rico.
 Furthermore, Ana Sophia worked on a variety of electric mobility initiatives, including an electric bus pilot in Bermuda and a feasibility study for the government of Saint Lucia’s vehicle fleet.

 B.S.
 Environmental System Engineering, Stanford University